Stephen Kalong Ningkan: Chief Minister

-Ningkan was appointed as the first Chief Minister of Sarawak on 22 July 1963 by the then Governor, Sir Alexander Waddell.
-Supreme Council was also formed with members such as Abdul Taib Mahmud, James Wong Kim Ming, Dunstan Endawie Enchana, Awang Hipni Pengiran Anu and Teo Kui Seng.
+After the conclusion of the 1963 Sarawak district council elections, Ningkan was appointed as the first Chief Minister of Sarawak on 22 July by the then Governor, Sir Alexander Waddell.
+Supreme Council (equivalent to Sarawak government cabinet today) was also formed with members such as Abdul Taib Mahmud, James Wong Kim Ming, Dunstan Endawie Enchana, Awang Hipni Pengiran Anu and Teo Kui Seng.

-Ningkan had a strong anti-communist stand during his tenure as chief minister.
-He also opposed the National Language and Education policies.
 The three principal advisers for Stephen Kalong Ningkan were Ting Tung Ming, Tony Shaw, and John Pike.
 Ting Tung Ming was Sibu Foochow, an SCA party member, and Ningkan's political secretary.
-Tony Shaw was Cambridge educated expatriate, who joined Sarawak civil service since 1948 and worked as Sarawak state secretary.
+Tony Shaw was Cambridge-educated expatriate, who joined Sarawak civil service in 1948 and worked as Sarawak state secretary.
 John Pike was an Oxford graduate expatriate who join the Sarawak civil service since 1949 and was the former Sarawak state secretary.
+John Pike, Phillip Pike, and Tony Shaw were the three expatriates within the Supreme Council (equivalent to cabinet ministers today).
+At the same time, they were also members of the Council Negri (equivalent to members of the state legislative assembly today).
+The expatriates had agreed to serve the government of Sarawak until 31 August 1967, four years after the formation of Malaysia.